 - Challenging.
 Students are urged to contribute to the discipline by doing original research, applying for grants, and presenting at academic conferences.

 - Engaging.
-Seminar format classes of no more than 15 students assure a highly personal learning experience with opportunities for valuable feedback from exceptional faculty.
+Seminar format classes of no more than fifteen students assure a highly personal learning experience with opportunities for valuable feedback from exceptional faculty.

-- Flexible.
+- Versatile.
 Designed with part-time students in mind, the program allows flexible scheduling, which makes it ideal for working professionals.